Original Medicare (Parts A & B): Hospice Care

 Care for other conditions

 The hospice benefit covers care for the terminal illness and related conditions.
-Once your loved one starts receiving hospice care, the hospice benefit should cover everything they need related to their terminal illness.
+Once you or your loved one starts receiving hospice care, the hospice benefit should cover everything they need related to their terminal illness.
 The hospice benefit will cover these services even if they remain in a Medicare Advantage plan or other Medicare health plan.

 Medicare Advantage plan or other Medicare health plan

 Once the hospice benefit starts, Original Medicare will cover everything needed related to the terminal illness.
-Original Medicare will cover these services even if your loved one chooses to remain in a Medicare Advantage plan or other Medicare health plan.
+Original Medicare will cover these services even if the member chooses to remain in a Medicare Advantage plan or other Medicare health plan.
 If they were in a Medicare Advantage plan before starting hospice care, they can stay in that plan, as long as they continue to pay the plan premiums.
 When they get hospice care, the Medicare Advantage plan can still cover services that aren't a part of the terminal illness or any conditions related to your terminal illness.

 Stopping hospice care

-If your loved one's health improves or the terminal illness goes into remission, they may no longer need hospice care.
+If you or your loved one's health improves or the terminal illness goes into remission, they may no longer need hospice care.
 They always have the right to stop hospice care at any time.
 If they choose to stop hospice care, they will be asked to sign a form that includes the date hospice care will end.

 TIP: They shouldn’t be asked to sign any forms about stopping hospice care at the time they start hospice.
 Stopping hospice care is a choice only they can make, and they shouldn't sign or date any forms until the actual date that they want their hospice care to stop.

-If your loved one was in a Medicare Advantage plan when they started hospice, they can stay in that plan by continuing to pay the plan premiums.
+If you or your loved one was in a Medicare Advantage plan when they started hospice, they can stay in that plan by continuing to pay the plan premiums.
 If they stop hospice care, they are still a member of the plan and can get Medicare coverage from the plan after they stop hospice care.
 If they weren’t in a Medicare Advantage plan when they started hospice care, and decide to stop hospice care, they can continue in Original Medicare.

 Costs